tarkah/karaoke-rs/README.md

 - Run `karaoke-rs --help` to see all arguments
 - Place your song collection at `~/.local/share/karaoke-rs/songs`, or specify location via `--songs path/to/song/directory`
 - Default configuration file is created at `~/.config/karaoke-rs/config.yaml`.
 This can be copied / changed and specified via `--config path/to/config.yaml`
+- You may need to force disable vsync to eliminate flickering, set environment variable `vblank_mode=0`

 ### Windows
 - Download latest release binary or compile from source -- `cargo build --release`